V-Sekai-fire/aria-character-core/MCP_WEB_TRANSPORT.md

 This document describes how to use the Aria Engine Model Context Protocol (MCP) server via HTTP web transport instead of stdio.

+**Current Status:** The web transport provides HTTP access to the same MCP scheduling capabilities.
+Note that there are currently some response handling issues in the underlying MCP server that affect both stdio and web transports.

 ## Starting the Web Server

 Start the MCP server in web mode: